 We may satisfy the 90% distribution requirement with taxable distributions of our shares or debt securities.
 The IRS has issued private letter rulings to other REITs treating certain distributions that are paid partly in cash and partly in shares as dividends that would satisfy the REIT annual distribution requirement and qualify for the dividends paid deduction for federal income tax purposes.
 Those rulings may be relied upon only by taxpayers to whom they were issued, but we could request a similar ruling from the IRS.
 The IRS has also issued a revenue procedure applicable to publicly offered REITs that provides that the IRS will treat distributions that, at the election of each shareholder, are paid partly in cash and partly in shares as dividends that satisfy the REIT annual distribution requirement and as distributions that qualify for the dividends paid deduction for federal income tax purposes, provided certain conditions are satisfied, including a requirement that at least 20% of the total dividend is available in cash.
-In late 2021, the IRS issued additional guidance temporarily reducing, through June 30, 2022, the minimum amount of the distribution that must be available in cash to 10% to respond to economic disruptions and allow REITs to conserve capital and enhance their liquidity.
-We have no current intention to make such an elective cash/shares distribution or a distribution of debt securities, but in the event of an elective cash/shares distribution we expect to structure it so as to comply with the applicable revenue procedure.
+We have no current intention to make such an elective cash/shares distribution or a distribution of debt securities, but in the event of an elective cash/shares distribution we expect to structure it so as to comply with the revenue procedure.
 If we were to choose to make a cash/shares distribution, shareholders may be required to pay tax in excess of the cash that they receive or may be subject to withholding taxes, including with respect to all or a portion of such dividend that is payable in shares.